Integrate APIs & MCP clients | HeyGen

 Adobe Express

-Turn striking images and designs into dynamic video stories inside Adobe Express.
+Convert stunning images and designs into dynamic video narratives in Adobe Express.

 Airtable

-Agent pulls records from an Airtable base, passes the data to HeyGen, and generates a personalised video.
+Agent pulls records from an Airtable base, passes the data to HeyGen, and generates a personalized video.

 Apollo